aabhassaxena/npm-sample-project-parcel/README.md

 # npm-sample-project-parcel
--npm install to install all the deendencies
+-npm install to install all the deendencies<br>
--npx parcel index.html to build the project
+-npx parcel index.html to build the project<br>